 The future of work is a promising one that relies heavily on what we, the workforce leaders and regulators, say and do with the tools at our disposal.
 We must adapt to our environment– adopting new styles, tools and mindsets to survive and thrive during this work paradigm shift.
 The age of manual labor, especially in data-heavy roles that involve data collection, mining and manipulation, is transitioning from human hands to circuit boards and software.
 As of late, states like California are having an increasingly difficult time combating tech lobbyists and Silicon Valley to pass effective legislation that protects the public workforce from potential negative outcomes from A.I. learning models. .

-While many may ascribe this transformation as a threat to job security, I pose a two-parted question: “(a) How can individual firms improve adoption of advanced tools in the workplace, and (b) Will we foster a workforce movement centered around skilled, innovative labor or resist change and allow machines to learn for us?”
+While many may ascribe this transformation as a threat to job security, I pose a two-parted question: (a) How can individual firms improve adoption of advanced tools in the workplace, and (b) Will we foster a workforce movement centered around skilled, innovative labor or resist change and allow machines to learn for us?

 The future of work is not guaranteed or promised to anyone, just as equality of opportunity can be assured, but not equality of outcome.